-Coach Grafel graduated in 2004 from Hutchinson Community College with an Associate of Science Degree, and then earned both his bachelor’s degree (2007) and master’s degree (2009) in health and human performance from Fort Hays State University.
+Coach Grafel graduated in 2004 from Hutchinson Community College with an Associate of Science degree.
+He continued his education at FHSU, earning a bachelor’s degree in 2007 and in 2009 earned a Master’s in Health and Human Performance.

-Egan Grafel enters his first season as an assistant coach with the Colby Community College Men's Basketball program.
-Egan comes to Colby after spending the previous two years in Los Angeles, California working with professional athletes from a wide range of sports both as a performance trainer and basketball skills development coach.
+Egan Grafel enters his fourth season as an assistant coach with the Trojan Men's Basketball program.
+Prior to joining the CCC program, he worked two years in Los Angeles, Calif. working with professional athletes from a wide range of sports both as a performance trainer and basketball skills development coach.

 "Egan has competed against and trained players at a very high level," head coach Rusty Grafel said.
-"He is a great addition to the Trojan family.
-Egan is committed to integrity; he values the coach-player relationship, and is passionate about educating.
-I know his traits will really be a benefit to this program!"
+"He is committed to integrity; he values the coach-player relationship, and is passionate about educating.
+His traits are a benefit to this program!"

 Egan began his basketball career at Decatur Community High School where he was named to the Topeka Journal Capitol All-State Class 2A Second Team after averaging 22.7 points-per-game and 13 rebounds, while leading the state in blocked shots in 2003-04.
 After high school, Egan attended Cloud County Community College.
 During his two year tenure at Cloud County, he was on the Dean’s Honor Roll twice while helping Cloud County to the 2006 Jayhawk West championship.
 From 2006-2008, Egan competed at Northern Illinois University where he appeared in all 56 games leading the Huskies in blocked shots and field-goal-percentage.